filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ## Launching PoSt workers

-Before launching your PoSt workers you need to ensure that your meets the minial requirements for the task.
+Before launching your PoSt worker you need to ensure that your worker meets the minimal requirements for the job it is going to perfom.
+You should also consider

 ### Minminal spec requirements

+These are the minimal requirements for running each of the PoSt tasks:

 | **Task**    | **GPU**            | **VRAM** | **RAM** |
 |:-----------:|:------------------:|:--------:|:-------:|
 | winningPoSt | Highly recommended |          |         |
 | windowPoSt  | Highly recommended | 8\.5GiB  | 128GiB  |

+{{< alert icon="callout" >}}
+Although both tasks can be run with a powerful CPU, it is highly recommended to run on GPU as it speeds up the process significantly, and therefore reducing the chance to miss windowPoSt or winningPoSt
+{{< /alert >}}

 ### Remote storage access

+PoSt workers do not need

 ### Environment variables